ROI of an interim manager

 (ROI is expressed as a % so for ease ‘100 x’ is added to the equation above)

+Plug in some reasonable numbers and have a play around.
 You will see that the cost of any candidate makes relatively little difference versus the level of confidence you have in a candidate’s ability to achieve the deliverables and therefore the financial benefit.

 Interim managers have been a growing presence in the workplace since the 1970s.
 Now worth over £1bn, the market for interim managers is dynamic, constantly evolving and changing.
 If you want to know more about interim management, we have further resources on the following pages: